Contact Us Today (424) 372-3112

 What are the Main Factors Considered by a Prosecutor?

-As stated, the prosecutor has the discretion on how to file a case as either a misdemeanor or felony on some California crimes.
+As stated, the prosecutor has discretion in determining whether to file a case as a misdemeanor or felony for certain California crimes.
 In most cases, a prosecutor will base their decision on a wide range of main factors:

 • Strength of evidence in the case against you